-- More precise-this option removes a range of colors closest to the pure color selected or defined in the custom fields.
+More precise-this option removes a range of colors closest to the pure color selected or defined in the custom fields.
 For example, pure red has an R/G/B value of 255/0/0.
-Selecting Red indicates that the scanner should look for a range of RGB reds close to pure red and remove them from the image. - More approximate-this option removes a wider range of colors based on the pure color selected in the list or defined in the custom fields.
+Selecting Red indicates that the scanner should look for a range of RGB reds close to pure red and remove them from the image.

+selected in the list or defined in the custom fields.